-Glossary: H for Humility
+Abecedary: H for Humility

 Neither weakness nor self-abasement — but a rare and genuinely subversive virtue.

 Sometimes, a simple word left in a comment can shift things.
 Recently, a reader suggested that I write shorter, more accessible texts to clarify the concepts I use in my articles without defining them every time.
-I am sincerely grateful, and I dedicate this new section—the Glossary—which inaugurates its first entry today.
+I am sincerely grateful, and I dedicate this new section—the Abecedary —which inaugurates its first entry today.

 On a regular basis, you will find a notion, an etymology, a journey through traditions, and a question to prompt your response — because your voice, as much as mine, gives life to these Dialogues.